Fusor: Safety

 There are several key safety considerations involved with the building and operation of a fusor.
 First, there is the high-voltage involved.
 Second, there are the x-ray and neutron emissions that are possible.
 Also there are the publicity / misinformation considerations with local and regulatory authorities.

 Commercial applications

 Neutron source

 The fusor has been demonstrated as a viable neutron source.
 Typical fusors cannot reach fluxes as high as nuclear reactor or particle accelerator sources, but are sufficient for many uses.
 Importantly, the neutron generator easily sits on a benchtop, and can be turned off at the flick of a switch.
 A commercial fusor was developed as a non-core business within DaimlerChrysler Aerospace – Space Infrastructure, Bremen between 1996 and early 2001.
 After the project was effectively ended, the former project manager established a company which is called NSD-Fusion.
 To date, the highest neutron flux achieved by a fusor-like device has been 3 × 1011 neutrons per second with the deuterium-deuterium fusion reaction.

 Medical isotopes

-Commercial startups have used the neutron fluxes generated by fusors to generate Mo-99, an isotope used for medical care.
+Commercial startups have used the neutron fluxes generated by fusors to generate Mo-99, a precursor to Technetium-99m, an isotope used for medical care.